AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 Access Control Lists (ACLs) contain sets of Access Control Entries (ACEs), which contain the following information:

-- TrusteeType - the role, user, or application for whom access is set
+- TrusteeType - the role for whom access is set
 - AccessType - the access permitted, either allowed or denied
-- AccessRights - the
+- AccessRights - the access rights allowed or denied to the Trustee specified

 A user or application that attempts to read, write, delete, or manage access control of an entity assigned an ACL must be assigned a trustee that has `AccessType` set to `Allowed` for the AccessRight corresponding to that operation.